KUMteamIM/lmu-med-styles/README.md

 ## Releasing

-Run npm version major, minor or patch to bump the version number in package.json
+Run npm version major, minor or patch to bump the version number in package.json.
+Then tag with the new version number and push the new tag.

 ## Contributing